 of the events (particularly at Václavské Square and the adjacent Národní třída).

-Last year, the celebrations were a little more special, as it was the 100th anniversary of the creation of
+In 2018, the celebrations were a touch more special, as it was the 100th anniversary of the creation of

 Czechoslovakia, which is best summed up by this gorgeous video mapping on the building of the National